ddpd/doc/pages/02.administer/15.admin_guide/55.upgrade/upgrade.md

 # Upgrade a specific application
 yunohost app upgrade wordpress

+# Force an app update or reinstall the current version
+yunohost app upgrade -F APP
 ```

 !!
 If you are upgrading from YunoHost below v4.2.2, `system` and `apps` were flags of the command.
 Add `--` before them: